RESTING POINT

 [3] The Hill Country is explored in Book Four: Elysium’s Passage: Surreal Adventures.

-[3] Once, in an undergraduate course on the Philosophy of Religion, I was required to read William James's classic: Varieties of Religious Experience: A Study in Human Nature, based on his Gifford Lectures at the University of Edinburgh, Scotland 1901-1902.
-By now, however, I had forgotten much of what I read.
-Not that I understood it that well since much of it remained beyond my ability to comprehend at the time.
+[4] As an undergraduate, I was required to read William James's classic, Varieties of Religious Experience: A Study in Human Nature, based on his Gifford Lectures, 1901-1900, held at the University of Edinburgh, Scotland.
+Until now, I had forgotten much of what I had read since much of it remained beyond my comprehension at that time.

 [5] From Eclogue X. Virgil, Roman poet (70 BC – 19 BC)